dsoellinger/Advanced-Algorithms-and-Data-Structures/5_Randomized_Data_Structures_for_Searching.md

 Furthermore, we need to keep in mind that we have no guarantee that our tree is balanced.
 It depends on the application whether randomness can be assumed.
 Otherwise, the resulting tree could be highly skewed.
 For instance, if we insert 10 numbers in random order then the resulting tree will degenerate to a list with probability $2/10!$

-Nevertheless, the more nodes, the less likely the tree is degenrate!
+Nevertheless, the more nodes, the less likely the tree is degenerate!